-The majority of financial services executives are confident they would know about disruptive events at Tiers 1 and 2 only
+The majority of IT and IT security executives are confident they would know about disruptive events at Tiers 1 and 2 only

 The danger of being taken by surprise when disruptions happen - leaving little time to respond in a cost-efficient way - is underlined by the fact that most survey participants are confident they would only be aware of the six risk events shown below if they originated in the first two tiers of their supply bases.
-More than a fifth (23-35% depending on the event type) say they only have confidence at the Tier 1 supplier level.
+Between one-fifth and one-third of IT and IT security leaders, depending on the event type, say they only have confidence at the Tier 1 supplier level.
 This leaves many organizations at the mercy of invisible supply chain shocks.

 Q: Down to which tier in your organization's supply chain are you totally confident you would be aware of, should one of the following events happen?
-(Not showing all answer options); n=300
+(Not showing all answer options); n=750